 "Ofcom must intervene now and stamp this out.
 Consumers must be confident that fixed really does mean fixed."

-Which? said companies including Three, Vodafone (LSE: VOD.L - news) , T Mobile and Orange were all raising prices, saying Three was today increasing its fixed-tariff prices by 3.6%, a move Which? said would affect more than one million customers.
+Which? said companies including Three, Vodafone (LSE: VOD.L - news) , T-Mobile and Orange were all raising prices, saying Three had just increased its fixed-tariff prices by 3.6%, a move expected to affect more than one million customers.

-It said it had been contacted by more than 1,700 people regarding price rises and called for price and all other aspects of fixed deals to remain the same for the contract period when consumers are also tied-in.
+The consumer group said it had been contacted by more than 1,700 people regarding price rises and called for price and all other aspects of fixed deals to remain the same for the contract period when consumers are tied-in.

-If there is a chance that prices may rise, operators must be more upfront about this in their advertising and allow people to switch providers without penalty, it said.
+If there is a chance that prices may rise, operators must be clearer about this in their advertising and allow people to switch providers without penalty, Which? said.